kennethmiranda/active-directory-home-lab/README.md

 - Deployment: **Add a new forest**
 - Root domain: `mydomain.com`
 - Password: `Password1`
-- Complete and sign back in
+- Install and complete, then sign back in

 ---